 Nevada County coronavirus cases see ‘spike’ over two days

-After over a month without any new confirmed cases of COVID-19, Nevada County reported seven new cases this week, bringing the total case count to 48.
+After over a month without any new confirmed cases of COVID-19, Nevada County reported eight new cases this week, bringing the total case count to 49 as of Thursday morning.

 The new confirmed cases are adults living in eastern Nevada County.
 According to a release from the Nevada County Department of Public Health, five of these individuals were linked to a common exposure.